 Starring: Ellen MacNevin, Sage Brocklebank, Kylee Bush

-This one night however, she and her younger brother is left home alone while their mother works an extra shift and her bullies (as well as a few friends) attend a rowdy party, seemingly unaware that the same slasher from Emily's comic has somehow made his way to reality and began slaughtering anybody unfortunate enough to be in his way.
+This one night however, she and her younger brother are left home alone while their mother works an extra shift and her bullies (as well as a few friends) attend a rowdy party, seemingly unaware that the same slasher from Emily's comic has somehow made his way to reality and begins slaughtering anybody unfortunate enough to be in his way.

 For most part, Suspension plays like your average slasher littered with surprises and delivering everything that a bodycounter should from the splashy red graphic novel-esque killings to the high-octane stalk-and-chase sequences featuring a killer who somehow can teleport away from being shot.
-The story was also an interesting case as it did have a chaotic direction, jumping back and forth to what could be all in our lead's mind and what could be happening for real.
-Realities soon blur and in a turn similar to the underlooked I, Madman (1989), where a fictional character turned out to be real.
+The story is an interesting case as it has a chaotic direction, jumping back and forth to what could be all in our lead's mind and what could be happening for real.
+Realities soon blur and in a turn similar to the underlooked I, Madman (1989), a fictional character turns out to be real.

 Unfortunately, I have do have nitpicks and most of it would be the execution of the story itself, particularly how the reveal was handled.
 Without spoiling much, those with a keen eye and a sense of continuity can tell the reveal a mile away thanks to some gimmicks used here, the sub-plot of Emily drawing a slasher comic contributing the most thanks to some filming tricks indicating which might be real and which is not.